 ‘Buying local’ seems to be on everyone’s list of resolutions.
 The popularity of keeping dollars in local circulation is gaining momentum.
 For farmers, capturing a larger share of this trend is crucial to growth and longevity.
 New farmers must look at their farm like any new business venture, while existing operations must carefully evaluate how any changes can affect land, labor, capital, resources, and profitability.

-One of two foundation courses in the Cultivating Success program, Agricultural Entrepreneurship and Farm Business Planning helps new and current farmers gain skills in business planning and direct marketing.
+One of two foundation courses in the Cultivating Success program, the 12-week Agricultural Entrepreneurship course helps new and current farmers gain skills in business planning, managing risk, and direct marketing.

 This in-depth business planning course covers evaluating resources, planning and research, legal and management issues, marketing strategies, budgets and financial statements along with how to cultivate capital resources.

-The course features a full line-up of local guest speakers including bankers, business professionals, and successful farm owners with a special emphasis on the financial and legal issues unique to farm-based businesses.
+The course features a full line-up of guest speakers including business professionals and successful farm owners with a special emphasis on the financial and legal issues unique to farm-based businesses.
 During the course, participants are guided in developing a business plan they can use to help finance and guide a new enterprise or expand an existing farm-based business.